 - Accommodation must be fit for immediate occupation and use.
 This means no building or appliance defects, outstanding maintenance work or health and safety issues. - Accommodation must comply with relevant state, territory and local government rules (such as fire safety). - Although minor repairs will not preclude use, there must be an effective system in place to ensure faults are identified and repaired in a timely manner - Accommodation must be clean, sanitary and tidy at the time of arrival of Seasonal Workers. - Water supply, including hot water, must be available continuously, and be adequate and safe for drinking, cooking, bathing and washing. - Seasonal Workers must be provided with adequate facilities to store food safely, cook and eat while in their accommodation.
 Kitchen and dining facilities must be adequate for the number of Seasonal Workers.
 Makeshift kitchens are not acceptable.
 They must always be either inside or under cover. - Unless cleaning is provided as part of the accommodation charge, it is the responsibility of each Seasonal Worker to keep facilities in a clean and sanitary condition.
-It is the responsibility of the Approved Employer or the accommodation facility, where relevant, to make sure the standards are respected and to provide adequate cleaning, disinfection and pest control when necessary. - Where Seasonal Workers fail to comply with cleaning instructions and, as a result, cleaning, disinfection and / or pest control is necessary for safe habitation, the Approved Employer may pass these costs on to the Seasonal Workers through deductions, subject to requirements to amending deductions (see <a href="mailto:mailt - Accommodation must provide Seasonal Workers with adequate heating, cooling and ventilation, as required and as determined by the local climate. - Seasonal Workers must have adequate laundry facilities for washing and drying their clothes.
+It is the responsibility of the Approved Employer or the accommodation facility, where relevant, to make sure the standards are respected and to provide adequate cleaning, disinfection and pest control when necessary. - Where Seasonal Workers fail to comply with cleaning instructions and, as a result, cleaning, disinfection and / or pest control is necessary for safe habitation, the Approved Employer may pass these costs on to the Seasonal Workers through deductions, subject to requirements to amending deductions (see making changes to an Approved Recruitment section).
+Alternatively, it may be appropriate to retain part or all of any bond paid to cover these costs, subject to relevant laws. - Accommodation must provide Seasonal Workers with adequate heating, cooling and ventilation, as required and as determined by the local climate. - Seasonal Workers must have adequate laundry facilities for washing and drying their clothes.
 These facilities must be onsite or within reasonable walking distance of the accommodation. - Accommodation must be maintained in a good condition.